Table of Contents

 Resonance occurs when the excitation frequency matches the natural frequency of the oscillation.
-In a small damping, the amplitude decreases greatly.
-In everyday life—and in technology—resonance plays a very important role.
+When the damping is small, the amplitude decreases greatly.
+In everyday life—and in technology—resonance plays a vital role.

 As most mechanical structures are subject to an oscillating force, they can be stimulated by external periodic forces.
-In the case of a resonance this would result in an increase of amplitude followed by the destruction of the structure.
+In the case of resonance, this would result in an increase of amplitude followed by the destruction of the structure.

-In order to prevent such a “resonance catastrophe,” one has to avoid any periodic forces or maintain large margins between the natural frequency and the excitation frequency, provide damping options and allow a resonance frequency only for a short period of time which is less than the build-up time.
+To prevent such a ‘resonance catastrophe’, one has to avoid any periodic forces or maintain large margins between the natural frequency and the excitation frequency, provide damping options and allow a resonance frequency only for a short time which is less than the build-up time.
 For rotary movements, the resonance frequency is referred to as a critical rotational speed.

 Superposition of Oscillations

 Each oscillating system can execute several oscillations simultaneously.
 The individual oscillations overlap and form a resultant oscillation.
-In conclusion: If the oscillating bodies excite to several oscillations, they then superpose themselves without interfering with each other.
+In conclusion: If the oscillating bodies execute several oscillations, they then superpose themselves without interfering with each other.

 A distinction is made between oscillations that possess the same oscillating directions and oscillations whose directions of oscillation are perpendicular to each other.

-When two oscillations with the same direction, but not the same frequency, are superposed, the result is a non-harmonic oscillation.
+When 2 oscillations in the same direction, but not the same frequency are superposed, the result is a non-harmonic oscillation.

-An oscillation process in an extended medium is called an oscillating wave.
-An extended medium consists of a vast amount of oscillating particles, all of which are interconnected.
+Oscillation process in an extended medium is called an oscillating wave.
+Extended medium consists of a vast amount of oscillating particles, all of which are interconnected.
 If one of these particles receives an oscillation impulse, it then becomes the center of a propagating wave movement.

-A wave is a spatial and temporary periodic process, where energy—but no matter—is transported.
+Wave is a spatial and temporary periodic process, where energy—but no matter—is transported.
 The direction of energy propagation is called the wave ray.
 Perpendicular to the wave ray runs the wavefront.
-A wavefront is the geometric location of all the particles that belong to the same phase.
+Wavefront is the ge'[ometric location of all the particles that belong to the same phase.

-The distance between two successive wavefronts is called the wave length.
-The distance between two neighboring particles of the same oscillation phase is the wave propagation.
+The distance between 2 successive wavefronts is called the wavelength.
+The distance between 2 neighboring particles of the same oscillation phase is the wave propagation.
 It is independent of location and time.
 The wave propagation can be analyzed according to Huygens’ principle of wavelets.